villares/py.processing-play/java_to_python.md

 #### switch & case

-There is no `switch / case` in Python, you can change it to a sequence of `if / elif` or, if just to call different functions, a function dictionary [TO DO example for this].
+There is no `switch / case` in Python, you can change it to a sequence of `if / elif` or, if just to call different functions, a function dictionary.

+`# TO DO: example for switch case translation.`

 ### Global variables